th0r0nd0r/coding-practice/notes/memory+garbage_collection.md

 - global variables won't be garbage collected
 - avoid having large global variables, even explicitly
 - beware of large caches for this reason

+#### 2. Forgotten timers or callbacks

+#### 3. Out of DOM References
+- if you store DOM nodes in an outside data structure, make sure to delete the data structure if you delete the nodes